Principal Investigator

 Graduate Students

-Angela Ma is in the third year of her PhD program at the University of Alberta.
+Angela Ma is in the fourth year of her PhD program at the University of Alberta.
 She is interested in the ability of leaders to promote social identity change in their group.
 Her current research focuses on the impact of leader rhetoric on what followers perceive as normal within their groups.
 Angela completed her undergraduate degree at the University of Alberta, and she is continuing in the graduate program after successfully defending her Master’s thesis, Divide and Conquer: Effects of Highlighting Sub-Group Divisions on Leader Support from the Majority.

-- Ma, A. C., Rast, D., Gaffney, A. M. (2023, February).
+Kincaid, K. M., Ma, A. C., Rast III, D. E., & Hogg, M. A. (2024).That’s my autocrat: Self-uncertainty elevates support for autocratic leadership during Canada’s Freedom Convoy.
+Analyses of Social Issues and Public Policy. https://doi.org/10.1111/asap.12414 - Ma, A. C., Rast, D., Gaffney, A. M. (2023, February).
 Setting the standard: Leaders changing perceived norms within groups.
 Poster accepted for presentation at the 2023 Society for Personality and Social Psychology Group Processes and Intergroup Relations (GPIR) pre-conference, Altanta, GA, USA.

 - Ma, A. C., Rast, D. E. III., & Gaffney, A. M. (2022, June) Setting the standard: Leaders changing perceived norms within groups [data blitz presentation].
 2022 Canadian Psychological Association Social & Personality preconference, Calgary, AB, Canada.